dakanji/RefindPlus/BUILDING.md

 ```

 **NB:** Replace `YOUR_GITHUB_USERNAME` above with your actual GitHub User Name.
-Upstream will be `dakanji/RefindPlus` as shown
+Upstream will be `dakanji/RefindPlus` as shown.
 Your woking repository will be under `Documents/RefindPlus/Working`

-**NB:** The build script will build on the online version and unless you have pushed any changes made locally here, they will not be present in your build.
-[CLICK HERE](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md#updating-cloned-repositories) for how to update your cloned repository.

 ### Prepare Your Forked RefindPlus Working Repository for Your Edits (Optional)